creold/illustrator-scripts/README.md

 ### Usage

 1. Select object(s) to zoom or deselect all
-2. Run script `File → Scripts → Zoom and center`
+2. Run script `File → Scripts → Zoom-and-center`
 3. If nothing is selected, you will see a dialog with options